Audiologist

 I used mimi hearing test on my smart phone.
 It accidently let out a noise at 4000 hz into my ear with headphones at 107 db for 5 seconds.
 I obtained severe kind of tinnitus over the event.
 Is it possible for permanent damage at this volume and freq?

-Asked by Barcelona over 4 years ago
+Asked by Barcelona almost 5 years ago

 It is possible, albeit most likely that length of exposure should not result in permanent damage.
 Usually that volume’s permissible listening period would be approximately 2 min.
 Other factors would be distance from sound to your ear, including whether you wore earphones or if the sound just came from the phone itself.
 You may have caused a sudden threshold shift, whereas the sound temporarily paralyzed the hair cells.
 If this happened very recently (within the day), see if you improve.
 If you don’t, go to an audiologist/ent for a hearing test.
 Anomalies could then be addressed.